nativealien/minimint/client/src/content/about.md

 ### This project

 This project is a culmination of my work in the Blockchain Developer Course, integrating the full range of technologies and methodologies I’ve studied—from front-end development with HTML/CSS and React, to server-side work in Node.js, to smart contract development in Solidity, all guided by Agile project management principles.

+- test

 </div>